Quick Take

 Reproduction, Young, and Molting

 Conures do not mate for life but partner with one mate at a time and help raise their young together.
-These birds are sexually mature around one year and breed during spring and summer in their natural habitats.
+These birds are sexually mature at around 2 to 3 years and breed during spring and summer in their natural habitats.
 Females lay between four and six eggs and incubate them for around 23 days, while the males bring food.
-Baby conures fledge the nest around three weeks, and conures move as family units for one to two months.
+Baby conures fledge the nest at around three weeks of age, and conures move as family units for one to two months.
 These birds undergo their first molt between eight and ten months old and can live up to 15 years.

 Population

 The total global conure population is unknown, but many have declining numbers.
 The sun parakeet from Brazil and Guyana has a population of between 1,000 and 2,400 individuals.
-They are experiencing a continuous decline in their mature members, primarily due to illegal trapping.
-Others, like the more common green-cheeked parakeet, are also going through a reduction from habitat loss.
+Their mature population is experiencing a continuous decline, primarily due to illegal trapping.
+Others, like the more common green-cheeked parakeet, are also declining due to habitat loss.

 Sources